 Intercultural Competence and Undoing Racism (ICUR)

-The Intercultural Competence and Undoing Racism team assists AMBS in its strategic priority of undoing racism and building intercultural competence throughout the institution.
+The Intercultural Competence and Undoing Racism team assists AMBS in its strategic priority of building intercultural competence and undoing racism throughout the institution.

 The Intercultural Competence and Undoing Racism team consists of administrators, teaching faculty, staff and students.
 It functions as a partner with the administrative cabinet, the board of directors and other seminary departments and committees.